rbw/nawano/README.md

 Seeds are encrypted with AES-256 and never leaves your computer.

-Node communication is done over RPC; locally or using a remote backend (such as Canoe).
+Node communication is done over RPC; either locally or using a proxy (such as [NanoStorm](https://github.com/rbw/nanostorm))

 **Want to know more about Nano?**